dankovacek/frst_590/FRST590_Term_Paper_DK.md

 >*"Studies that examine the impact of land use changes on streamflow and floods often obtain contradictory results for the same kind of change."*

 Analysis of hydrometric data is undertaken in order to base decisions upon expectations of future behaviour of some unknown parameter of interest.
 To gain any level of practical understanding of runoff at the watershed level, a model of some form must be employed.
 Input variables to hydrological models are discrete observations in time and space, representing samples of components and mechanisms of the hydrologic cycle.
 As such, hydrological analysis is inherently inferential, rather than merely descriptive.

 One of the central tasks in the study of watershed hydrology is the determination of an appropriate model for the characterization of timing and quantity of runoff at a spatio-temporal scale of interest.
-It is the model selection that determines the paradigm of statistical inference of the study.
-The established inferential paradigms are not mutually exclusive, rather there are a variety of valid approaches to characterizations of the hydrologic cycle, and the validity of approach is dependent upon on the question being asked of the data.
+It is the model development that determines the paradigm of statistical inference of the study.
+The established inferential paradigms are not mutually exclusive, rather there are a variety of valid approaches to characterizations of the hydrologic cycle, and the validity of the approach is dependent upon on the question being asked of the data.

-#### 2.2 Modelling Processes: Deterministic, Stochastic, and In-between
+### 2.2 Modelling Processes: Deterministic, Stochastic, and In-between {#section22}

 >*"Rather than idealized angels of reason, scientific models are powerful clay robots without intent of their own, bumbling along according to the myopic instructions they embody."* [@McElreath_2018]